scality/metalk8s/docs/installation/post-install.rst

 Post-Installation Procedure
 ===========================

-.. _Provision Prometheus storage:
+.. _Provision Prometheus Storage:

-Provision storage for Prometheus services
+Provision Storage for Prometheus Services
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 After bootstrapping the cluster, the Prometheus and AlertManager services used to monitor the system will not be running (the respective :term:`Pods <Pod>`